cloud-gov/cg-site/_posts/2021-10-04-invalid-certificate-error.md

 ### Bottom line up front

-The expiration of a Certificate Authority's root certificate may be causing some issues when client applications attempt to access sites on cloud.gov and Federalist (as well as other sites on the Internet).
+The expiration of a Certificate Authority's root certificate may be causing some issues when client applications attempt to access sites on Cloud.gov and Federalist (as well as other sites on the Internet).
 The issue disproportionately affects users with older operating systems and/or browsers, and fixing the issue is outside of our control.

 ### More details